rixx/books.rixx.de/src/reviews/2018/the-warriors-apprentice.md

   rating: 5
 ---

 Wow!
 If you're new to the series, … start here.
-This book has all the fun, and action, and, y'know, forwards momentum.<br /><br />(Our beloved hero is crippled, but clever, and builds a mercenary army by accident.
+This book has all the fun, and action, and, y'know, forwards momentum.

+(Our beloved hero is crippled, but clever, and builds a mercenary army by accident.
 Yep.)